pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 **Path**

-The request should be a `POST` to the following path:
+The request should be a `PUT` to the following path:

 ```
 {baseUrl}/contracts/provider/{application}/version/{version}